 This, though, is a portable and scalable experience: a 30in screen at the end of the bath one minute, a 100in image above the bed the next.
 Dos Owls launched a similar product a few years back, but this one is more clever and more stylish – it knows, as do we, that folk are moving away from the traditional home set-up of one TV/one PVR.
 There's a whole generation of geeks with nothing but a phone, a Netflix subscription and a willingness to watch content on whatever, wherever.

 Ooh, a trend!
 Will it be as popular as guerilla cinema, though?

 Shaddup-ya face.
 But, who knows?
-The Odin2 went live on Kickstarter the other day, generally priced at US$525 but with various deals in the offing for quicksmarts.
+The Odin2 goes live on Kickstarter today, generally priced at US$525 (RM2200) but with various deals in the offing for quicksmarts.